Best 5th Wheel Hitches: Haul More with Your Pickup Truck

 The best fifth wheel hitches to haul heavier loads

 Traditional fifth wheel hitches are the preferred choice for hauling large, heavy trailers with a truck.
-Compared to ball hitches, fifth wheels offer more stability and higher weight capacities because of their location over the bed of the truck.
-Like some gooseneck trailers and hitches, fifth wheel hitches can also be added as an aftermarket purchase to almost any truck with a high enough towing capacity.
-Take a look at our handy guide on the best fifth wheel hitches to check out today.
+Compared to ball hitches, fifth wheel hitches provide more stability and higher weight capacities due to their location over the bed of the truck.
+Like some goose neck trailers and hitches, fifth wheel hitches can also be added as an aftermarket purchase to almost any truck with a high enough towing capacity.
+Take a look at our handy guide on the best fifth wheel hitches.

 Why Buy a Fifth Wheel Hitch

 - Tow heavier loads.
 The main purpose of a fifth wheel hitch is to tow loads you normally can't with a traditional ball hitch.
 The design manages to offer a higher weight capacity because of the location and construction quality of the hitch.
 The weight of a trailer presses down near the rear axle of a vehicle, which can take the greater load compared to the rear bumper.
 These hitches work with things like campers, fifth wheel trailers for cargo, and more.